danielsaad/ds-contest-tools/docs/README.md

 - *BOCA*: Not implemented.
 Use pack2boca from build.py.
 - *SQTPM*: Convert problem to SQTPM in a new folder.
 - *Polygon*: Send problem to Polygon.
-Many requests are made in order to convert the problem.
-The requests to Polygon make these changes:
+Inumerous requests are made in order to convert the problem.
+These changes are made during the conversion to Polygon:
-    - General information and statement text change.
+    - General info and statement texts are changed.
-    - Source, resource and auxiliar, testcases, script and solution files are replaced with files which have the same name as them.
-If not, the files remain in stored in Polygon
+    - Source, resource, auxiliar and solution files with the same name as the new ones will be overwritten.
+    - Testcases with the same index as the new ones will be overwritten.
+    - Script will be overwritten if a script request was made.

 Usage: `python3 convert.py convert <format> <problem_id> <output_folder_or_polygon_id>`

 ### convert_polygon

 Converts problem from Polygon.
 Downloads the latest ready linux package from Polygon in the problem folder and use it to convert the problem.
-More requests are made to the API in order to find the name of the source files.
+Aditional requests are made to the API in order to find the name of the source files and the type of the problem.

 Usage: `python3 convert.py convert_polygon [-l] <problem_id> <package_folder_or_polygon_id`